The Havas New Approach

 - Prevents and cures injuries caused by playing

-- Relieves tension in the neck, shoulders, left hand and right arm
+- Relieves tension in the neck, shoulders, left hand,

 - Encourages musical imagination